mmore500/mmore500.github.io/_posts/2018-11-07-rain-cover.md

 The word I would use, though, is *exile*.

 I could talk your ear off over a whole litany --- Corvallis took [third place](https://livability.com/best-places/top-100-best-places-to-live/2018/or/corvallis) in *livability.com*'s ~renowned~ straight-to-chamber-of-commerce-press-release "Best Places to Live 2018" rankings --- of topics --- seriously, I dare you to ask me about vote-by-mail.
 However, I prize especially  green space in Corvallis.
-Immediately to the North --- as in, contiguous with a city park --- is Oregon State University's McDonald Forest.
+Immediately to the north --- as in, contiguous with a city park --- is Oregon State University's McDonald Forest.
 The University forest covers 17.6 square miles.
 Parks and Rec and the Greenbelt Land Trust administer about 3.6 square miles around town.
 That's 21.2 square miles total of publicly accessible green space that's pretty much as easy to get to as swinging by the post office.